Madame de Montespan: Rise as Maîtresse-en-titre

 Madame de Montespan astounded the court by openly resenting the position of Queen Maria Theresa of Spain.
 The daughter of King Philip IV of Spain and Elisabeth de France, the Queen's Spanish title, before her marriage, was Infanta María Teresa de Austria.
 In France, she was known as Marie-Thérèse d'Autriche.
-A scandal arose when the Duchess of Montausier, governess of the royal children and lady-in-waiting to the Queen, was accused of acting as a go-between in order to secure the governorship of the Dauphin for her husband, the Duke of Montausier.
+A scandal arose when the Duchess of Montausier, Governess of the Children of France and lady-in-waiting to the Queen, was accused of acting as a go-between in order to secure the governorship of the Dauphin for her husband, the Duke of Montausier.

-By 1666, Madame de Montespan was trying to take the place of Louis XIV’s current mistress, Louise de La Vallière.
+By 1666, Madame de Montespan was trying to take the place of Louis XIV's current mistress, Louise de La Vallière.
 Using her wit and charm, she sought to ingratiate herself with the king.
 She also became close to the Dauphin, whose affection for her never wavered.
 Even though Louise de La Vallière knew that Montespan was trying to conquer the King's heart and reportedly laughed at her miserable efforts, she definitely underestimated her new rival.
 Montespan cleverly cultivated friendships with both Louise and Queen Maria Theresa and when both ladies were pregnant, Madame de Montespan was asked to help them entertain the King during private dinners.
 Soon they regretted their decision, for Montespan now cultivated an intimate relationship with the King.
 Madame de Montespan was also said to have seduced the King by dropping her towel obligingly when she spotted Louis spying on her while she showered.
 Shortly after, Louise's position was diminished to second place.
-To conceal his new relationship, the King placed the ladies in connected rooms they had to share, so he could have access to both.
+To conceal his new relationship, the King placed the ladies in connected rooms so he could have access to both.
 Louise left court and joined a convent perhaps through regret and religiosity or because she had no other option.
 The spotlight belonged now to the twenty-five-year-old Athénaïs de Montespan.

-She also became friends at court with another lady-in-waiting to the queen, Louise Boyer, the wife of Anne, Duke of Noailles.
+She also became friends at court with another lady-in-waiting to the queen, Louise Boyer, the wife of Anne Jules de Noailles.
 Montespan's youngest son, the Count of Toulouse, would later marry one of Boyer's granddaughters.